ubaldot/vim-poptools/README.md

 .. 'findstr /C:''{what}'' /N /S {items}}"'
 ```

+If you define your own `'grepprg'`, then the elements in the quickfix shall
-The "grep" command sent to the shell is displayed in the command line and it
+contain the buffer number, the line number and the text.
+You can verify it by
-can be retrieved it with `:messages`.

-The return format of the user-defined search commands shall start with
-`filename:line_number:line_content` otherwise the results cannot be parsed.
-However, if things crash, you can use `:PoptoolsKill` to close all the
-Poptools popup windows.
+running `:echo getqflist()`.
+The returned dictionaries must have the keys
+`bufnr`, `lnum` and `text`.
+If that is not the case, then you need to set
+`'grepformat'` adequately.
+See `:h 'grepformat'` for more info.

 ### `PopupFindDir`